 In one case result, our attorneys helped a convenience store owner in Farmers Branch after TxDOT filed suit to take valuable land from his site.
 Our attorneys established that the State lacked legal authority to acquire the land as part of the I-35E project.
 The State agreed to dismiss the condemnation in 2013.
 The convenience store owner retained a very profitable site.

-Get Help Protecting Your Rights As a Commercial Landowner
+Get Help Protecting Your Rights As a Commercial Landowner in Texas

 At Dawson & Sodd, our experienced attorneys can help you understand your options.
 We will guide you throughout the process to maximize the compensation you receive for your commercial property.